 - Greet everyone with a friendly handshake.
 Extending your hands for a handshake will further portray your confidence.
 It will add a bonus to your mark.
 Irrespective of the type of interview or the number of interviewers, don’t sway under the stares.
 Rather, stand tall; give a firm but brief handshake to them while at the same time making eye contact with them.

 - Be conscious of your body language.
 Your body language is part of your communication skill and is as important as the verbal part.
 To continue looking confident, you should use the right posture.
 When standing, stand upright and when sitting, sit up.
 Do not slouch.
-Avoid tapping your feet repeatedly, making fidgety movements with your hands or biting your fingers.
+Avoid tapping your feet repeatedly, making fidgety movements with your hands.
 They are all signs of shyness or nervousness.

 - While keeping it professional, don’t forget to show your sense of humor.
 It is okay to show your sense of humor.
 Laugh when a funny comment is made.
 You can crack a joke yourself; however, avoid being sarcastic or inappropriate remarks.
 Be friendly and witty but don’t go overboard.
 Remember your reason for coming to the interview is not to stage a comedy but rather to prove that you are the best fit for the job that showcases your skills, experiences, and qualifications.